Elsie Herbold Froeschner: Publications

-Elsie's work continues to be included in dozens of modern field guides, textbooks, journals and theses.
+Froeschner's work continues to be included in dozens of modern field guides, textbooks, journals and theses.
 Her work regularly appears in both technical papers written for scientific professionals and field guides written to assist the amateur outdoorsman in plant identification.
 Recent publications that feature her illustrations include Biology of the Plant Bugs (2001), Assassin Bugs of Virginia (2006), Encyclopedia of Entomology (2008), Field Guide to Wisconsin Grasses (2014), and Insect Biodiversity: Science and Society (2017).

 Academic writing

-Elsie Froescher is credited as one of the authors of The Guild Handbook of Scientific Illustration, published first in 1988 and again in 2003.
+Froescher is credited as one of the authors of The Guild Handbook of Scientific Illustration, published first in 1988 and again in 2003.
 The book contains more than six hundred pages and thirty-five chapters, two of which were written by Froescher.
 Both of her sections were written on art techniques, chiefly emphasizing the value of carbon dust to scientific illustrators.
 She also contributed multiple example images and research to the publication.

-While working at the Smithsonian, Elsie was given the opportunity to closely study two specimens from Peruvian Incans who had experienced trephination.
-Recalling her research decades later, Elsie published a paper in the Journal of Neurosurgery about her observations of ancient skull surgery in 1992.
+While working at the Smithsonian, Froeschner studied two specimens from Peruvian Incans who had experienced trephination.
+Recalling her research decades later, Froeschner published a paper in the Journal of Neurosurgery about her observations of ancient skull surgery in 1992.
 Reproductions of her carbon dust and watercolor studies of the skulls can be found on page 152 of The Guild Handbook of Scientific Illustration.

 Legacy

-In 1988, Elsie was awarded the Distinguished Achievement Award by Kalamazoo College.
+In 1988, Froeschner was awarded the Distinguished Achievement Award by Kalamazoo College.
 This award is given annually to an alumnus who has achieved excellence and recognition in their field or profession.
 Kalamazoo College also awarded Froeschner with the Emerti Club Citation of Merit in 1997 in recognition of her continued involvement with and dedication to the school.

-In 1996, the Guild of Natural Science Illustrators awarded Elsie and several other early members with Founders' Awards in recognition of their efforts in the creation of the organization.
+In 1996, the Guild of Natural Science Illustrators awarded Froeschner and several other early members with Founders' Awards in recognition of their efforts in the creation of the organization.

 Elsiella

 While working for the Smithsonian's Department of Entomology in 1981, Richard Froeschner proposed a new genus for a species of Ecuadorian insects then known as Ebora plana.
 Through collaboration with the Natural History Museum in London, Richard discovered data that had originally been omitted from study on the species.
 After determining that the insects known as Ebora plana could not belong to the genus Ebora or the closely related genus Serdia, Froeschner suggested the creation of a new monotypic genus which he called Elsiella.
 In the publication that announced his research, Richard stated the following:

 The genus is still known as Elsiella Froeschner, 1981 (Pentatominae: Pentatomini) today.
 There have only been a handful of confirmed sightings of its sole species Elsiella plana since it was first identified, all of which have been on the northern coast of South America in Ecuador and Colombia.
-An 2012 article published in Zootaxa provided new research that confirmed the validity of Elsiella as a genus by comparing newly found specimens to more than 40 similar species.
+A 2012 article published in Zootaxa provided new research that confirmed the validity of Elsiella as a genus by comparing newly found specimens to more than 40 similar species.